My shopping cart

 We found a philosophy abandoned by most manufacturers most long ago: the old way, the slow way, the hard way.
-That approach somehow still exists here in downtown Nashville, TN, hiding in plain sight just underneath a literal mist, resting at once on the forefront of what is possible and yet completely left behind by the indifferent march of automation and mass-production.
+That approach somehow still exists here in downtown Nashville, TN, hiding in plain sight just underneath a literal mist, resting at once on the forefront of what is possible and on what has been left behind by the indifferent march of automation and mass production.

-completely Custom-spec, made-to-measure builds, every Custom Shop guitar is carefully handmade from the finest materials and components and reflects over 100 years of tradition, innovation, and uncompromising craftsmanship.
+completely Custom-spec, made-to-measure builds, every Custom Shop guitar is carefully handmade from the finest materials and components, reflecting over 100 years of tradition, innovation, and uncompromising craftsmanship.
 It’s nothing short of the premiere electric line from the World’s Finest Guitar maker, so when they say, “Only a Gibson is good enough,” this is exactly what they’re talking about.
-And from what we saw we couldn’t agree more.
+And from what we saw, we couldn’t agree more.

 Custom Shop guitars take about six weeks to complete, start to finish, and each step of the process is treated with the same level of care and importance as any other, because when it comes to a Gibson Custom Shop guitar, it is.

 That’s right, the actual air.
 Like a Rainforest Café, inside the Gibson Custom Shop it rains.
 Because humidity is so important in both the production stages and in a guitar’s ultimate quality, special piping is installed in the ceiling to periodically mist the factory, maintaining the perfect 45% humidity at all times and preserving the massive wood stores in the Custom Shop’s rough mill.

 When it comes time to pull from that mill and begin building, it’s straight to the top.

 East or West: that’s the first question the Custom Shop has to answer.
 Eastern and Western wood, maple in particular, differ greatly as top woods, not only in figuring and grain but in density, complexion, and tonal qualities as well.